rasdaman/wcps-python-client/README.md

 # cov in the [0-255] range, so it can be encoded in JPEG
 stretched = Udf('image.stretch', [cov]).encode("JPEG")

-# execute the query on the server and get back a WCPSResult
+# execute the query on the server and show the result
 service = Service("https://ows.rasdaman.org/rasdaman/ows")
-result = service.execute(stretched)

-# show the returned image
-from PIL import Image
-from io import BytesIO Image.open(BytesIO(result.value)).show()
+service.show(stretched)
 ```

 # Contributing